oracle/oracle-database-operator/docs/sidb/README.md

 ```

 After patching is complete, the database pods are restarted with the new release update image.

-For minimum downtime, ensure that you have multiple replicas of the database pods running before you start the patch operation.
+**Note:**
+- Only enterprise and standard editions support patching.

 #### Patch after Cloning